 Antibiotics are used to treat or prevent some types of bacterial infection.
-They work by killing bacteria or preventing them from reproducing and spreading.
+They kill bacteria or prevent them from reproducing and spreading.

-Antibiotics aren't effective against viral infections, such as the common cold, flu, most coughs and sore throats.
+Antibiotics aren't effective against viral infections.
+This includes the common cold, flu, most coughs and sore throats.

 Antibiotics may be used to treat bacterial infections that: